TeamGloomy/TeamGloomy.github.io/pages/mydoc/board_txt.md

 ## UART Useable Pins - STM32 Based Boards

-There are 3 UARTS and each can use a selection of pins
+There are 3 UARTS and each can use a selection of pins.

 <div class="datatable-begin"></div>